asimojs/asimo/README.md

 Asimo is a micro library that allows to transparently manage asynchronous dependency injection in Typescript projects.

+[Live Demo][results] 🚀

+Main benefits:
+- **keep application startup fast**: as asimo decouples implementation from interfaces, application bundling can be changed without impacting the application code.
+This allows to split the application in small bundles that will be loaded on-demand.
+As such, new features that don't show on the very first display won't impact the intial load time.
+- **easily build a test environment** by mocking and overriding the application services that interact with the browser data APIs (e.g. server APIs, local storage, indexedDB, websockets...).
+This mocked services can also be loaded on-demand based on special URL parameters, which comes in handy for developers or UI integration tests with e2e tools such as [Playwright].

 Key features:
 - **design by interface**: depend on abstraction, not implementation - cf. [SOLID] design principles
 - simplify **Progressivle Web Application** development: application code doesn't need to know how modules are bundled (i.e. in the application core or as asynchronous package).